Tmony117/Tmony117/README.md

 - 👋 Hi, I’m @Tmony.
 I am a proud Ghanaian.
-I'm a computer science and engineering student in my second year at the University of Mines and Technology Tarkwa
+I'm a computer science and engineering student at the University of Mines and Technology Tarkwa
 - 👀 I’m interested in everything web development but i'm oreinted in front-end dev using HTMl, CSS.
 CRUD app development using bootstrap and php.
 - 🌱 I’m currently learning javascript, and nextjs.
 - 💞️ I’m looking to collaborate on web application development, mobile application development and software development too!